rogerjdeangelis/utl-working-with-column-positions-instead-of-column-names/README.md

     Working with column position instead of column names

     I need to rename the variables based on column position.

+    See simpler solution on end by

+    Bartosz Jablonski
+    yabwon@gmail.com

     I inherited a dozen SAS tables from excel that have the same layout but the column names are not the same.
 There three columns.